The Mind, Explained Színész- és szereplőlista

 1988-11-06 Scottsdale, Arizona, USA

-Emily Jean "Emma" Stone (born November 6, 1988) is an American actress and producer.
-Her accolades include two Academy Awards, two British Academy Film Awards, and two Golden Globe Awards.
-In 2017, she was the world's highest-paid actress and was named by the magazine as one of the 100 most influential people in the world.
-Stone began acting as a child in a theatre production of The Wind in the Willows in 2000.
-As a teenager, she relocated to Los Angeles.
-She debuted television in In Search of the New Partridge Family (2004).
-This reality show produced only an unsold pilot.
-After minor television roles, she appeared in a series of well-received teen comedy films, such as Superbad (2007), Zombieland (2009), and Easy A (2010), which was Stone's first leading role.
+Emily Jean "Emma" Stone (born November 6, 1988) is an American actress and film producer.
+Her accolades include two Academy Awards, two British Academy Film Awards, two Golden Globe Awards and a Volpi Cup.
+In 2017, she was the world's highest-paid actress and was named by Time magazine as one of the 100 most influential people in the world.
+As a child in Arizona, Stone started acting in local theatre productions before relocating to Los Angeles to pursue a career in the film industry.
+As a teenager, she made her television debut in the reality show In Search of the New Partridge Family (2004).
+After small television roles, she appeared in a string of successful comedy films, including Superbad (2007), Zombieland (2009), and Easy A (2010), which marked Stone's first leading role.
 Following this breakthrough, she starred in the romantic comedy Crazy, Stupid, Love (2011) and the period drama The Help (2011).
-She gained wider recognition as Gwen Stacy in the 2012 superhero film The Amazing Spider-Man and its 2014 sequel.
-Stone received nominations for the Academy Award for Best Supporting Actress for playing a recovering drug addict in Birdman (2014) and Abigail Masham in The Favourite (2018).
-The latter marked her first of many collaborations with director Yorgos Lanthimos.
-She won two Academy Awards for Best Actress for her roles as an aspiring actress in the romantic musical La La Land (2016) and a resurrected suicide victim in Lanthimos' comic fantasy Poor Things (2023).
-She also portrayed tennis player Billie Jean King in Battle of the Sexes (2017) and the title role in Cruella (2021).
-She starred in the dark comedy miniseries Maniac (2018) and The Curse (2023) on television.
+She gained wider recognition as Gwen Stacy in Marc Webb's Spider-Man films (2012–2014).
+Stone cemented her status as a leading lady by taking on more eclectic and dramatic roles.
+She earned nominations for the Academy Award for Best Supporting Actress for portraying a recovering drug addict in the surrealist dark comedy Birdman (2014) and Abigail Hill in the absurdist period film The Favourite (2018); the latter marked her first of many collaborations with Yorgos Lanthimos.
+She won two Academy Awards for Best Actress for portraying an aspiring actress in the romantic musical La La Land (2016) and a resurrected suicide victim in Lanthimos's Poor Things (2023); she was also nominated for the Academy Award for Best Picture for the latter.
+Stone also earned recognition for portraying tennis player Billie Jean King in Battle of the Sexes (2017) and the titular role in Cruella (2021).
+She has since collaborated twice more with Lanthimos, starring in the anthology film Kinds of Kindness (2024) and the dark comedy Bugonia (2025); the latter earned her further nominations for the Academy Award for Best Actress and Best Picture, making her the first woman to be nominated as both a producer and an actress in two different films.
 On Broadway, Stone starred as Sally Bowles in a revival of the musical Cabaret (2014–2015).
-She and her husband, Dave McCary, founded the production company Fruit Tree in 2020, under which they have produced the films Problemista (2023), I Saw the TV Glow, and A Real Pain (both 2024).
+On television, she has led the dark comedy miniseries Maniac (2018) and The Curse (2023).
+She and her husband, Dave McCary, founded the production company Fruit Tree in 2020.
 Description above from the Wikipedia article Emma Stone, licensed under CC-BY-SA, full list of contributors on Wikipedia.

 Self - Narrator szerepében: